 - Because ALL your users are important, not just the legitimate ones, people caught trying to hack in will be shown blazing skull graphics and screaming sound effects, rather than say just cutting off their access or reporting the illegal access attempt to the control room.

-Often, a Viewer Friendly Interface is a front end for a Magical Database
+Often, a Viewer Friendly Interface is a front end for an Omniscient Database

 , and often made of Beeping Computers

 , however, Our Graphics Will Suck In The Future

 , as programmers like you to know that "Yes, the computer is working."

 In fact, computers have been around long enough that some glaring examples are actually Aluminum Christmas Trees

 Contrast with Unusual User Interface

 open/close all folders